adkinsrs/sadkins_site/misc.md

   * Finally finished all the Kurt Vonnegut novels
 * Nov 1 - Wolverine (1982) - Chris Claremont and Frank Miller
   * Wolverine #1-4, and Uncanny X-Men #172-173
+* Dec 1 - The Secret Life of Groceries - Benjamin Lorr

 ## 2024